The SXU Health Center is proud to be a nurse practitioner-led clinic serving students,

 health and wellness.

-Although we do have a collaborating physician who is available for phone consults
+We have a collaborating physician who is available for phone consults as necessary,

 What is a Nurse Practitioner?